netdata/netdata/health/README.md

 The `crit` line will issue a critical alarm if even a single packet has been dropped.

 Note that the drops chart does not exist if a network interface has never dropped a single packet.
-When netdata detects a dropped packet, it will add the chart and it will automatically attach this alarm to it.
+When Netdata detects a dropped packet, it will add the chart and it will automatically attach this alarm to it.

 ## Troubleshooting

-You can compile netdata with [debugging](../daemon#debugging) and then set in `netdata.conf`:
+You can compile Netdata with [debugging](../daemon#debugging) and then set in `netdata.conf`:

 ```
 [global]